al3rez/beers-srv/README.md

 kaboom!

-## Event sorucing
+## Event sourcing
-I'd go with Google Pub/Sub API to keep track of events on cluster in an event store and https://watermill.io/ API to make it easier to deal with events/subscribers.
+I'd go with Google Pub/Sub API to keep track of events on the cluster in an event store and https://watermill.io/ API to make it easier to deal with events/subscribers.

 - BeerRemoved
 - BeerAdded